 Some kitties have set limits or caps that will preserve their scarcity over time.
 Other Kitties are rare because they’re difficult to create.

-There will only ever be 50,000 Gen 0 Kitties, and they will cease to be produced in November 2018.
-Other generations can be created through breeding, but Gen 0 cats cannot, which makes their scarcity secured over time.
+Higher-generation Kitties can be created through breeding, but new Gen 0 cats cannot, which makes their scarcity and value secured over time.

 Each Fancy has a cap, which means that only a certain number of each kind of Fancy will be produced.
 For example, the SantaClaws Fancy has reached its limit, so if you want that Fancy, your only option is to buy one.
 They can no longer be bred.
 If more people join the game and want to start collecting Fancies, the demand will grow without an increase in supply, making the value of those Fancies increase.